patrickalin/bloomsky-client-go/README.md

 In the config file, you can activate a mock.
 If you don't have a API key.

+* mock: true

-### Debug / Dev
+### Dev

-In the config file, you can change the log level.
+In the config file, you can change the dev mode to use template, lang locally.

-In order to use the mock (if you do not have a bloomsky station)

-   mock: true
-   dev: true
+* dev: true

+### Debug

+In the config file, you can change the log level (panic,fatal,error,warn,info,debug)

+* logLevel: "debug"

 ## 3] Thanks